patcharaph/patcharaph/README.md

 17. Research Seminar II in Applied Artificial Intelligence
 18. Critical Thinking and EthicsLaw for Artificial Intelligence

-🧪 Next Steps:
+✅ Next Steps:
 •	Comprehensive Examination
 •	Independent Study (IS) or Thesis

-🎓 Balancing full-time work and study through TUXSA has been challenging yet incredibly rewarding.
+ **Balancing full-time work and study through TUXSA has been challenging yet incredibly rewarding.**
 ________________________________________
 ## 📜 Certificates
 Here are some of the certifications I have earned during my learning journey: